paulscottrobson/neo6502-documents/neo6502/docs/welcome/starting.md

 ## Reprogramming with Morpheus

-First you need to download the current release of the Morpheus software from https://github.com/paulscottrobson/neo6502-firmware .
-The releases are on the right of the screen, the current release is 0.28.1.
+First you need to download the current release of the Morpheus software [here](https://github.com/paulscottrobson/neo6502-firmware) .

+The releases are on the right of the screen, the current release is 0.30.0.
 Clicking on it should show the releases page which has a link to "neo6502.zip"

 Download and extract this file.
 You will see something like this, this is Linux, but it will be very similar on Windows or Macintosh.